cosmo0920/vagrantbox-ci-base/README.md

-wercker box for Vagrant box CI base
+wercker base box for CI with VagrantBox
 ===